 Show that $p(x) = q(x)$ for all $x$.

-\item When we discuss Bayesian matrix decomposition methods, each model will be represented by a graphical representation, e.g., the GGG model in Figure~\ref{fig:bmf_ggg}.
-Read Section~\ref{section:markov-blanket}, draw the graphical representations for Bayesian linear models with zero-mean prior, semi-conjugate prior, and full conjugate prior, respectively.
-Discuss the Markov blanket for each node.
+\item When discussing Bayesian matrix decomposition methods, each model will be represented by a graphical model---for example, the GGG model in Figure~\ref{fig:bmf_ggg}.
+Referring to Section~\ref{section:markov-blanket}, draw the graphical representations for Bayesian linear models with (i) a zero-mean prior, (ii) a semi-conjugate prior, and (iii) a fully conjugate prior.
+For each model, discuss the Markov blanket of every node.